 Moving into a brand new, newly-built home is exciting.
 The wait is over, and you’re finally able to get settled into your new house.
 You’ve picked all the furniture and the perfect places for them.
 Art goes on the walls.
 You get the kitchen unpacked, and start to live in your new home and enjoy it.

 As you get comfortable in the home, you may find things that need to be fixed or replaced.
-An inspection by a Certified Professional Inspector will help you find those things to have the builder fix.
+A home warranty inspection by a Certified Professional Inspector will help you find those things that the builder is required to fix.

 Most newly-built homes include a limited builder’s warranty.
 This typically lasts for a year, and covers specific problems due to faulty construction.
 New construction houses often have things that need repair or replacement in the first year.
 However, it’s too easy to let the 12 months go by and forget to make a warranty claim with the builder.

 We can find these problems for you with a home warranty inspection.
 We’ll diligently inspect the home using our 101-item checklist, and look for any items that need fixing before the warranty expires, so you can contact the builder in time to correct them.